 The Next Door Project has trained volunteers to help people clean up their RAP sheets and apply for Certificates of Good Conduct or Certificates of Relief from Disabilities.
 You can access this free assistance by attending one of their monthly “intake” sessions held at their offices on 633 Third Ave, 10th Floor in New York City.
-Linked here is the 2016 schedule of workshops.
-You must call 212.614.5441 to make an appointment to attend, or call if you have any other questions.
+Linked here is their latest schedule of workshops.
+You must call 212.614.5441 to make an appointment to attend.
 Leave a message with contact information and they will return your call.

 If you want to get started understanding your New York State RAP sheet the Legal Action Center offers a very readable guide to getting, understanding and correcting your criminal record as well as a guide about Certificates of Relief/Good Conduct & Record Sealing.
+See also this detailed January 2022 presentation – Employment with an Arrest or Criminal Record.
 Finally, The Papillon Foundation is a non-profit corporation that provides resources for the expungement and sealing of criminal records throughout the United States.
 Here is the link for New York State specific criminal record resources.
 See also this page (which includes this nifty flow chart) on how to correct criminal records.

 You may want to know (and correct) information that is available describing your conviction and incarceration in the media.
 Press coverage can be searched online through web search engines and databases of local and national newspapers.
 Go to the library to access the databases.